WillBaldwin0/ACE1docs.jl/docs/src/gettingstarted/installation.md

 add IPFitting
 ```
 This has `ASE.jl` as a dependency.
 (Keep fingers crossed and hope it will be compatible with the current version of `ACE.jl`...)

+### Trouble-shooting

+* On some systems `ASE.jl` is unable to automatically install python dependencies.
+We found that installing [Anaconda](https://anaconda.org) and then pointing `PyCall.jl` to the Anaconda installation (cf [PyCall Readme](https://github.com/JuliaPy/PyCall.jl)) resolves this.
+After installing Anaconda, it should then be sufficient to build `ASE.jl` again.
+* If you cannot use Anaconda python, or if the last point failed, then you can try to install the python dependencies manually before trying to build `ASE.jl` again.
+Specifically, it should be sufficient to just install the [ase](https://wiki.fysik.dtu.dk/ase/) package.
+Please follow the installation instructions on their website.